Proof Theory of Riesz Spaces and Modal Riesz Spaces

 This is a question of practical importance.
-Indeed the T rule is the only non--analytical rule (beside the CAN rule which, however, can be eliminated) of the system \hmr\ and, as a consequence, it makes the proof search endeavour more difficult.
+Indeed the T rule is the only non-analytical rule (beside the CAN rule which, however, can be eliminated) of the system \hmr\ and, as a consequence, it makes the proof search endeavour more difficult.